caibo297/CFF-KDNet/README.md

 # CFF-KDNet: Cross-Scale Feature Fusion Network with Knowledge Distillation for Camouflaged Object Detection
 Authors: Bo Cai, Houjie Li, Yanping Yang, Jin Yan

-Our work has been reviewed for ESWA.
+Our work has been accepted by ESWA.
 The code has already been open sourced.

 If you are interested in our work, please do not hesitate to contact us at 765499227@qq.com via email.